rolinmb/rs-intern/README.md

 	</li>
 	<li><b>build_import.py</b>
 		<ul>
-			<li>Accepts a multitude of NDC codes from 'codes.txt', formats a query for each code, scrapes data,
+			<li>Accepts a multitude of NDC codes as individual lines in 'codes.txt', formats a query for each code, scrapes data,
 				and builds a row for each code in 'new_import.xlsx' with required data</li>
 			<li><i>Dependencies</i>: BeautifulSoup, Pandas</li>
 		</ul>